ElasticsearchTraining/ElasticsearchJavaSample/README.md

 Tips:
 -----
 - Run ElasticSearch Server locally.
-Set up cluster.name in elasticsearch.yml as "elasticsearch-local".
+Set up the cluster.name in elasticsearch.yml as "elasticsearch-local".
+- Refer the [Elasticsearch Samples Gist](https://gist.github.com/rajanm/3fdbc7999f0120ce5e87) for scripts to create indices and documents.
-- Use the Head plugin in ElasticSearch to view the indices, document, queries, cluster and node status.
+- Install and use the Head plugin in ElasticSearch to view the indices, documents, queries, cluster and node status etc.
 - Update Maven settings to download the dependencies to a local folder on disk (instead of a network folder).

 Thanks: